mitsuba-renderer/enoki/docs/nested.rst

-Horizontal operations (e.g. :cpp:func:`hsum`) perform a reduction across the outermost dimension, which means that they return arrays instead of scalars when given an nested array as input (the same is also true for horizontal mask operations such as :cpp:func:`any`).
+Horizontal operations (e.g. :cpp:func:`hsum`) perform a reduction across the outermost dimension, which means that they return arrays instead of scalars when given a nested array as input (the same is also true for horizontal mask operations such as :cpp:func:`any`).

 Sometimes this is not desirable, and Enoki thus also provides nested versions